robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-setup-and-maintenance/kb-ddlworker/there-are-n-unfinished-hosts-0-of-them-are-currently-active.md

----
-title: "There are N unfinished hosts (0 of them are currently active)."
+#There are N unfinished hosts (0 of them are currently active).
 linkTitle: "There are N unfinished hosts (0 of them are currently active)."
 description: >
     "There are N unfinished hosts (0 of them are currently active)."